captaindav/vue-outline/README.md

 ## Introduction

 The Vue Outline project serves as a front end for Drupal sites running the Outline module [https://www.drupal.org/project/outline] (https://www.drupal.org/project/outline).
 Communication with the Drupal site is done using GraphQL.
-A number of capabilities are provided:
+A number of capabilities are supported:

-### Book
+- A way to publish a "book" of content.
+- An administrative interface for Drupal.
+- A better interface for Drupal content editing.

 ## Project setup